 To help visually communicate portfolio construction, the calculators and portfolios differentiate between domestic and international stocks by color.
-Note that the exact same index may be considered domestic for some investors and international for other investors.
-So the colors are to help you understand your own portfolio in context and are not absolute.
+Domestic and international index definitions depend on the home country selected.

 How they work

 When small companies are just getting started they often get funding through personal savings or angel investors.
 But once they become successful and look to raise more capital, many choose to go public and offer stocks for purchase on the open market.
 In exchange for your investment you receive partial ownership in the company.
 So the stock market is really a convenient system for buying and selling company ownership.

 Stocks make money in two ways — dividends and price appreciation.